Welcome to New Zealand's most comprehensive database of freely available camping information. This is the only travel map of its kind in NZ.

 They have flush toilets, which is a nice bonus.
 There was also a wonderful, short walk through the woods adjacent to the parking lot which was nice.
 Only downside is there isn't a lot of space, so you need to show up early.

-Reviewed almost 2 years ago and experienced in March 2023
+Reviewed over 2 years ago and experienced in March 2023

 Beautiful location on the water, near the Catlins.